 Sanctions.
-A party who causes personal data identifiers to be included in the record may be required to pay the cost of any redactions and shall be subject to such other sanctions as the Court deems appropriate under the circumstances.
+A party who causes personally identifiable information to be included in the record may be required to pay the cost of any redactions and shall be subject to such other sanctions as the Court deems appropriate under the circumstances.

 Vt.
 LBR 5010-1.
 Reopening Cases.